prog4biol/pfb2019/README.md

 ### Logic: Control Statements

 Control Statements are used to direct the flow of your code and create the opportunity for decision making.
-Control statements foundation is build on truth.
+The foundation of control statements is building on truth.

 #### If Statement